11269. Lemurian partieseasy

 }

-The function Cnk computes the binomial
+The function Cnk computes the value of the binomial coefficient using the following formula:

 =